HOW TO ENHANCE YOUR WI-FI

 Extenders

-Wi-Fi extenders work with your exisiting modem to boost the Wi-Fi signal to additional ares of your home, but typically don't provide as much Wi-Fi coverage as mesh devices.
+Wi-Fi extenders work with your existing modem to boost the Wi-Fi signal to additional areas of your home, but typically don’t provide as much Wi-Fi coverage as mesh devices.
 They may also broadcast a new network name, meaning you will have to select a new network on your device to connect to the extender.

 Mesh

-Wi-Fi mesh devices replace the Wi-Fi connection from your exisiting modem and generally provide more complete coverage.
-They also automcatically connect your portable device to the strongest/closest Wi-Fi mesh node.
+Wi-Fi mesh devices replace the Wi-Fi connection from your existing modem and generally provide more complete coverage.
+They are also automatically connecting your portable device to the strongest/closest Wi-Fi mesh node.
 Wi-Fi mesh systems are however more expensive than Wi-Fi extenders.